telerik/xaml-docs/controls/radfiledialogs/features/network-locations.md

 Since **R3 2018**, the RadFileDialogs as well as the ExplorerControl provide out of the box support for Network Locations.

-## Breaking Changes

-In order to introduce support for the network locations in the RadFileDialogs, some changes in the infrastructure were introduced:

-* **DirectoryInfoWrapper** now inherits from the new class **DirectoryBaseWrapper** which inherits from **FileSystemInfoWrapper**.
-Previously DirectoryInfoWrapper directly inherited FileSystemInfoWrapper.

-* HistoryNavigationPaneControl's DirectoryHistory property is now **RadObservableCollection of DirectoryBaseWrapper**.
-Previously it was **RadObservableCollection of DirectoryInfoWrapper**.

-* IDialogViewModel's InitialDirectory property is now **DirectoryBaseWrapper**.
-Previously it was **DirectoryInfoWrapper**.

-* ICurrentDirectoryViewModel InitialDirectory property is now **DirectoryBaseWrapper**.
-Previously it was **DirectoryInfoWrapper**.

 ## Enabling Network Locations

 In order for the RadFileDialogs and ExplorerControl to show the Network drive and all of the available network locations, you can set the **ShowNetworkLocations** property to **True**.
 This is demonstrated in **Example 1**.